isabella232/limitless-flows-blueprint/blueprint/index.md

 ## **Connecting to Limitless SmartCrowd**

 The first step.
 Without connectivity to Limitless SmartCrowd, you cannot bring Experts into the conversation.
 The Expert Crowd uses the SmartCrowd platform to receive conversations and respond to them.
 Experts can do this via Web or Mobile App, and they receive rewards on a per task basis.
-Limitless operates a fully managed service for the Expert Crowd, so all that is required is for a Limitless Client to connect to the platform and route tasks.
+Limitless operates a fully managed service for the Expert Crowd, so that all required is a Limitless Client to connect to the platform and route tasks.
 This blueprint shows you how to achieve that for Genesys Cloud.

 Steps to connectivity:

-1. Contact Limitless and our friendly team.
-Contact Limitless here: <https://www.limitlesstech.com/request-a-demo/>
+1. Contact Limitless and our friendly team to request a demo: <https://www.limitlesstech.com/request-a-demo/>
-1. The Limitless Team will provide you with the following for inclusion in your Genesys organization:
+1. The Limitless Team will provide the following for inclusion in your Genesys organization:
    1. Your API Key (x-api-key)
    1. The Group Name for your implementation
    1. User Credentials so you can play the role of an Expert in your Group on the SmartCrowd platform

 The API key and Group Name are passed through to SmartCrowd via Data Actions, and these values enable you to submit questions and customer dialogues to Limitless.
 ## **The Data Actions**
 We will use Data Actions to call the Limitless APIs.
 There are twelve data actions saved in this blueprint under the "Data Actions" subdirectory.
 Before importing the Data Actions, you should be sure to have both the "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
-You can read more about installing and activating this integration here: <https://help.mypurecloud.com/articles/about-web-services-data-actions-integration/>
+You can learn more about installing and activating this integration here: <https://help.mypurecloud.com/articles/about-web-services-data-actions-integration/>

 Now we import each of the twelve Data Actions.
 You can learn how to import Data Actions here: <https://help.mypurecloud.com/articles/import-or-export-a-data-action-for-integrations/>